 - Attach evidence from your focused evaluation, PLC, project, or other learning experience.

 - Have a certificated educator in Washington state review and sign.

 - Turn in the verification form (PDF) to your HR office for consideration for salary advancement AND record in OSPI e-certification for certificate renewal.

 Only one PGP may be completed each year.
-PGPs for certificate renewal must be completed prior to June 30 of each year.
+PGPs are completed between July 1 of one year and June 30 of the next year.
 Completion includes having a certificated educator review, sign, and date the PGP template form.

 How many clock hours are Professional Growth Plans equivalent to?

 Professional Growth Plans are worth the equivalent of 30 clock hours.
 Beginning July 1, 2018 Professional Growth Plans will be worth the equivalent of 25 clock hours.

 What do I do with my completed PGP template?

 Keep it for your records.
 Each educator is responsible for keeping the original copy of the signed PGP in case of an audit.

 How do I record my PGP for certificate renewal?